The Ultimate Winter Packing List Chicago Edition For 2025

 What shoes do you wear in Chicago winter?

-When it comes to shoes, it’s very important to want to wear shoes that can cover the most, and that truly can keep your feet warm.
+When it comes to shoes, it’s very important to wear shoes that cover the most, and that truly keep your feet warm.

-Winter boots are going to become your staple item, whether you’re traveling in early December, or the middle of February.
+Winter boots will become your staple item whether you’re traveling in early December or the middle of February.

 WINTER BOOT Q&A: These are the common questions and things I keep in mind when I ask myself what shoes to wear in Chicago winter, and can help you pick the right winter boot for you: